srinivasyadav18/xapian-gsoc-plan/proposal.rst

       * Summary and code for each part in https://github.com/srinivasyadav18/xapian-gsoc-plan

+      * In month April :

+        * Swig does not provide natural Go API , so most the classes need rewrapping , so work on implementation of automated script to generate rewrapped interfaces as show above.

-      * In month April, First Two weeks - Understand go build system deeper and work on it if it can be integrated with libtool or possibly prepare a plan to create a new separate build system with only auto tools.
+        * Understand go build system deeper and work on it if it can be integrated with libtool or possibly prepare a plan to create a new separate build system with only auto tools.

         * Next Two weeks - Understand Xapian implementation of existing bindings and Xapian classes more.
           (Im not quite familiar with classes related to latlong, MatchSpy, KeyMaker).

 Community Bonding Period :

+      * Work on implementation of automated script to generate rewrapped interfaces.

       * Implement the build system properly for bindings in go using the existing wrapper(for linux) and review it with the mentors.

       * Understand Xapian bindings for other implemented languages.